1uckyneo/jagdai/packages/jagdai/README.md

 In the process of developing with React, having only state is sometimes not enough.

-For example, there may be scenarios where illegal command parameters are entered, and the Store state does not change but the component needs to be aware of it.
+For example, there may be scenarios where illegal command parameters are entered, and the store-state does not change but the component needs to be aware of it.

 > TypeScript can only help us avoid illegal parameter types, but in some cases we can only check at runtime, such as when some scenarios require server confirmation.

-#### Creating store-event
+#### Create a store-event

-In addition to `create`, Jagdai also provides the `useEvent` hook for creating store-event.
+In addition to `create`, Jagdai also provides the `useEvent` hook for creating store events.

 ```typescript
 import { create, useEvent } from 'jagdai'